EbukaPeter55/React-Nanodegree-Myreads-project/README.md

 to ensure books are properly displayed on a shelf, books can be moved from one shelf to another.
 Lastly, a search can be done for books that matches the query entered by users.

-For the movement of books, I was stucked for days, and couldn't get help from the chat room, but I later got a hint on how to go about it from @debjanipaul's Github repo: https://github.com/debjanipaul/myReads
+For the movement of books, I was stucked for days, and couldn't get help from the chat room, but I later got a hint on how to go about it from @debjanipaul's Github repo.

 Ebuka Peter